 A lot of the companies who come to us for their managed file transfer (MFT) needs aren't first time MFT customers.
 Many of them have already acquired a solution from another vendor but then realized some of their newer requirements were no longer being met.Read More

 Managed File Transfer and Network Solutions

-JSCAPE, the leader in platform and protocol independent managed file transfer solutions, is pleased to announce MFT Synchronizer, a new complementary product to our flagship product, MFT Server.Read More
+JSCAPE, the leader in platform and protocol independent managed file transfer solutions, is pleased to announce the release of its flagship MFT Server product to the Amazon AWS Marketplace.Read More

 This is a video version of the tutorial "How To Block Suspicious IP Addresses When MFT Server Is Behind MFT Gateway".
 Here, you'll learn how to configure MFT Server so that it blocks IP addresses at MFT Gateway.Read More